 You can add functions through the user-defined function (UDF) interface.
-User-defined functions are compiled as object files and then added to and removed from the server dynamically using the
+User-defined functions are compiled as library files and then added to and removed from the server dynamically using the

 You can add functions as native (built-in) MySQL functions.
 Native functions are compiled into the mysqld server and become available on a permanent basis.

 Another way to add functions is by creating stored functions.
 These are written using SQL statements rather than by compiling object code.
 The syntax for writing stored functions is not covered here.
 See Section 23.2, “Using Stored Routines (Procedures and Functions)”.

 Each method of creating compiled functions has advantages and disadvantages: